openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvBlob.markdown

 _description: _

-This is a vector of ofPoint objects that represent the contour of the blob.
-This is different from the bounding rectangle.
-It's listing the different points around the edge of the blob.
-The bounding rectangle is a rectangle around the extreme points of the blob.
+Returns the perimeter of the blob.